-University of Missouri School of Medicine's Rural Track Elective Program
+University of Missouri School of Medicine Rural Track Elective Program Opportunities

 Description

-Along with this program, the department has also added the Rural Medicine Lecture Series to the elective curriculum of both medical students and MU residents in family medicine, child health, internal medicine, obstetrics and gynecology, and psychiatry.
+Along with this program, the department has added the Rural Medicine Lecture Series as a supplement to the curriculum of both medical students from multiple disciplines in the health professions and MU residents in family medicine, child health, internal medicine, obstetrics and gynecology, surgery, neurology, and psychiatry.

-Additionally, an interprofessional Rural Immersion Program has been implemented, a 4-day experience for health professions students interested in working in a rural area.
-This is also a non-clinical experience, but designed to highlight the social and communal aspects of rural life.
+Additionally, an interprofessional Clinical Rural Immersion (CRI) Program has been implemented, a 2-week experience for health professions students (nursing, pharmacy, and medicine) interested in working in a rural area.
+Hosted in communities throughout the state, CRI is an interprofessional also a non-clinical immersion experience designed to highlight the social and communal aspects of rural life.
 Through group activities and meetings with community leaders, participants get a preview of life as a rural healthcare professional.

 Services offered